 So, the book?
 I like it.
 Next week, I am going to write about other recipe too, so be sure to check back.

-Add the garlic and stir well.
+- Add the garlic and stir well.
 Cook for about a minute, until just starting to color.
-Add the Worchestershire sauce and butter.
+Add the Worcestershire sauce and butter.
 Stir well.